-- Competition is open to all amateur exhibitors 21 years of age or older. - Bottles will be recycled.
+- Competition is open to all amateur exhibitors 21 years of 1. age or older. - Bottles will be recycled.
 Bottles will not be returned.
-2 - Each entry must consist of 3 bottles: 2 for judging and one bottle filled with water for display during the fair. - Judge bottles must have exhibitor's name, exhibitor number, Class and Lot number on bottle label. - The display bottle may have a fancy label and must be labeled "DISPLAY". - The Danish system of judging will be used, each entry will be judged on its own merit.
+2. - Each entry must consist of 3 bottles: 2 for judging and one 3 bottle filled with water for display during the fair.